sf-wdi-19-20/modules/w3_d5_3_api_weekend_lab/README.md

 ## Client-Side Requirements

-1. A list of blog posts in your view
+1. A list of blog posts in your view.
+You'll need:
+  * An AJAX call to `GET` all the blog posts from your API
+  * jQuery and Underscore templating to render the posts in the view
-2. A form to create a new blog post
+2. A form to create a new blog post.
+You'll need:
+  * A jQuery event-handler on the form
+  * An AJAX call to `POST` the data to your API
+  * jQuery and Underscore templating to render the newly created post in the view
-3. Forms for editing each individual blog post
+3. Forms for editing each individual blog post.
+You'll need:
+  * Edit buttons to toggle the forms
+  * jQuery event-handlers on the forms
+  * An AJAX call to `PUT` the new post data to your API
+  * jQuery and Underscore templating to replace the current blog post with the updated version
-4. Buttons to delete each individual blog post
+4. Buttons to delete each individual blog post.
+You'll need:
+  * jQuery event-handlers on the buttons
+  * An AJAX call to `DELETE` the data from your server
+  * jQuery to remove the deleted blog post from the view

 ## How to Get Started